SOFZP/show-solana-node-info_v2/README.md

 You can see data of ANY solana validator node

-It's the tool for monitoring multiple nodes with cli
+This is the tool for monitoring multiple nodes with cli

 Tool has two modes: full and short